-For this reason, in the present paper, we analyze the momentum distribution of a specific trial state $\Psi \in \mathfrak{h}(N_\uparrow, N_\downarrow)$ for the dilute Fermi gas in three dimensions, which coincides with the trial state employed in~\cite{GHNS24} to establish the optimal upper bound in the asymptotic expansion~\eqref{eq: HY formula}.
-A complete understanding of the momentum distribution in the true ground state would require a significantly deeper analysis of the system due to the problem of the vanishing spectral gap, but we expect that our method of extracting the expected leading order through a conjugation with unitary transformations simplifies this problem, reducing it to showing that the number of further excitations created by the conjugated Hamiltonian is close to zero.
-We aim to return to this problem in the future.

-In the physics literature, a first expression for the excitation density in the ground state of the dilute Fermi gas was obtained by Czy\.z and Gottfried \cite{CG61}, along with a numerical evaluation at selected values of the momentum $ |q| $.
-Explicit formulas were subsequently proposed by Belyakov~\cite{Bel61}; however, both expressions in the regime $k_{\F}^\sigma < |q| < \sqrt{3} k_{\F}^\sigma$ were evaluated incorrectly in~\cite{Bel61}.
-Sartor and Mahaux later re-analyzed Belyakov’s integral~\cite{SM80} and eventually \cite{SM82} corrected the error.

-Our main result concerns the analysis of an averaged momentum distribution in the thermodynamic limit {of the trial state employed in \cite{GHNS24}.
-We show, via three explicit unitary transformations, that Belyakov’s prediction is consistent with our approach for momenta of the order of the Fermi radius.
+Our main result provides the thermodynamic limit of the expectation value of one-body observables on a mesoscopic momentum scale in the trial state constructed by \cite{GHNS24}.
+In particular, we obtain, via three explicit unitary transformations, Belyakov’s corrected prediction for momenta of the order of the Fermi radius.

 \paragraph{Notation.} We denote by $C$ a constant independent of $L$ and $\rho$, whose value may change from line to line.
 For the Fourier transform of functions $f:\Lambda\rightarrow\mathbb{C}$ we use the convention